Scabies is a fairly common disease caused by a very tiny mite that lives in, or just below, the surface of human skin.

 Here is list of the methods for treating Scabies :

-- Scabies can only be cured with prescription creams or lotions.
+- Scabies can be cured with prescription creams or lotions.
 Nonprescription medications are not strong enough to kill the mites.

 - Wash all clothing, towels, and bed linens in hot water.
 Do not allow air drying.
 You should use the dryer.